mangusta123/indoorpos1/README.md

 indoorpos1
 ==========

-Basement project for Android-based indoor positioning system
+Basement Android project for fingerprint-based indoor positioning system

-Interpolation mechanism is embedded within broadcast receiver called WiFiScanReceiver
+Interpolation mechanism is embedded within broadcast receiver called WiFiScanReceiver.

 Simple interpolation based on Euclidean distance has been used as an initial template which may further be